 Step One: Add all of the granola ingredients (except the coconut) to a large bowl and stir well.
 Transfer the granola mixture to a parchment lined sheet pan and bake for 20-25 minutes at 350 degrees Fahrenheit.

 Step Two: At about 18 minutes in the oven, you’ll stir in the coconut to get nice and golden brown with the rest of the granola.

 Step Three: Allow to cool completely to room temperature on baking sheet before breaking apart and storing in an airtight container.

 - Line your baking sheet with parchment paper so that the maple sticks to the granola and doesn’t stick to the pan.

 - Make sure to let your granola cool completely before transferring it into a storage container.
-The cooling time allows the sugar in the maple syrup to harden again and allow the clumps to form for a chunky granola.
+The cooling time allows the sugar in the maple syrup to harden again and allow the crunchy clusters to form for a chunky granola.

 Frequently Asked Questions

 Is granola healthy?

 You bet!
 Some store-bought granolas can be loaded with sugar and often use sweeteners like corn syrup, evaporated cane juice, etc. However, making a healthy granola recipe like this one allows you to naturally sweeten it with maple syrup.

 Plus, you can load it up with healthy stuff like nuts and seeds.
 See the ingredient notes above for more about the specific health benefits of this healthy vegan granola.